Three new Xiaomi phones are here with super-fast charging and low prices

 - We've ranked the top 5G phones

-Alongside those phones there's the Xiaomi Pad 5, an Android tablet that rivals the new iPad (2021), an NFC and Amazon Alexa-toting version of the Xiaomi Mi Band 6, and a new smart projector.
+Alongside those phones there's the Xiaomi Pad 5, an Android tablet that rivals the new iPad (2021) which you can read more about here, an NFC and Amazon Alexa-toting version of the Xiaomi Mi Band 6, and a new smart projector.

 The Xiaomi 11T series are the star devices of this launch though, and the two mid-range Android phones could end up on quite a few Christmas lists or Black Friday phone deal baskets.